StrangeBeeCorp/docs/docs/thehive/user-guides/analyst-corner/cases/attachments/share-an-attachment-case-alert.md

 4. Select **Copy URL**.

-## Copy the URL of an attachment in an alert
+## Share an attachment from an alert

 1. [Locate the alert](../../alerts/search-for-alerts/find-an-alert.md) where you want to remove an attachment.